 - Papers from undergraduate introductory courses that deal with a historical issue.

-Please email submissions stripped of all reference to the author or the course for which the paper was originally written if applicable (this is a blind review process) to firstname.lastname@example.org.
+We are no longer accepting submissions for Volume 11, 2018.
+For future submissions, please email submissions stripped of all reference to the author or the course for which the paper was originally written if applicable (this is a blind review process) to firstname.lastname@example.org.
 In the message of the email itself, authors should identify their major/program, the course for which the paper was originally written, and their commitment to working with editors over the winter quarter if their submission is accepted.
 The committee encourages submissions from recent alumni, current students, and students from other institutions.
-Submissions are due January 9th, 2018.
+Submissions are due January 10th, 2019.